-25 million adults have asthma in the USA.1 Asthma exacerbations cause the largest number of lost days (one-third of all days) from school or work for children and young adults.2 3 Despite new medications,4 5 new drug regimens 6-11 and the ongoing evolution of treatment guidelines, 12-14 the number of people with asthma exacerbations in the previous year has decreased only slightly over the people with asthma exacerbations in the previous year has decreased only slightly over the people with asthma exacerbations in the previous year has decreased only slightly over the people with asthma exacerbations.
-Black individuals have exacerbation and death rates that are 2-2.5 times higher than white individuals and mippen-2024-088349
+25 million adults have asthma in the USA.
+Asthma exacerbations cause the largest number of lost days (one-third of all days) from school or work for children and young adults.
+Despite new medications, new 3 drug regimens6-11 and the ongoing evolution of treatment guidelines, 12-14 the number of people with asthma exacerbations in the previous year has decreased only slightly over the past 20 years, from 51.6% to 46.0%.
+16 Asthma is also a disease with a high degree of disparities in outcomes.
+Black individuals have exacerbation and death rates that are 2-2.5 times higher than white individuals and

-Asian individuals, 17 while Hispanic individuals, particularly Caribbean Hispanic individuals, 18 have 2 times the rate of exacerbations and 1.5 times the death rate.
-20 21 Thus, there is an ongoing need to expand and improve treatment approaches for individuals with asthma.
+Asian individuals, while Hispanic individuals, particularly Caribbean Hispanic individuals, 18 19 have 2 times the rate of exacerbations and 1.5 times the death rate.
+21 Thus, there is an ongoing need to expand and improve treatment approaches for individuals with asthma.

 The paradigm concerning the use of inhaled corticosteroids (ICS) only as a controller, that is, as a once or twice a day medication, has been evolving.
 The use of ICS-formoterol as both controller and rescue therapy (single maintenance and reliever therapy) is endorsed by multiple guideline groups across the world, including the US, GINA and UK guidelines.
 12 14 22 Previous randomised controlled trials have also demonstrated that as-needed, stand-alone, ICS use in conjunction with short-acting beta-agonist (SABA) for acute asthma symptom relief can improve asthma outcomes.
-7 23-29 The Person Empowered Asthma Relief (PREPARE) trial used a stand-alone ICS combined with participants' usual controller and rescue therapy in an approach called Patient Activated Reliever-Triggered ICS (PARTICS).30
+7 23-29 The Person Empowered Asthma Relief (PREPARE) trial used a stand-alone ICS combined with participants' usual controller and rescue therapy in an approach called Patient Activated Reliever-Triggered ICS (PARTICS).

-The PARTICS intervention in PREPARE decreased asthma exacerbations, improved asthma control and quality of life and reduced reliever use in African American/black (AA/B) and Hispanic/Latinx (H/L) adults with moderate to severe asthma, a group with disproportionate asthma morbidity that has been difficult to reduce.30 This research extended the general concept of using ICS with all rescue beta-agonist use, whether long-acting or short-acting.
+The PARTICS intervention in PREPARE decreased asthma exacerbations, improved asthma control and quality of life and reduced reliever use in African American/black (AA/B) and Hispanic/Latinx (H/L) adults with moderate to severe asthma, a group with disproportionate asthma morbidity that has been difficult to reduce.
+This research extended the general concept of using ICS with all rescue beta-agonist use, whether long-acting or short-acting.
 It also demonstrated effectiveness, through changes in validated assessments, in AA/B and H/L adults, integrated with rescue nebuliser therapy, required no changes in a participant's current controller therapy and appears to have fewer insurance barriers than an ICS-formoterol-based approach.
-Participants on PARTICS also reported lower SABA use, both as a metered dose inhaler and via nebuliser, and fewer controller refills as well as a self-reported reduction in controller ICS dosage.30
+Participants on PARTICS also reported lower SABA use, both as a metered dose inhaler and via nebuliser, and fewer controller refills as well as a self-reported reduction in controller ICS dosage.